Contributors Dropdown icon

 How: The next time you plan an after-work event for the marketing department, ask the sales teams to join the fun — and vice versa.

 Keep it simple.
-You don't need to run a triathlon together.
-Perhaps an evening of dinner and drinks is enough to get to know each other and begin important conversations that you will then continue the next day, week, and month.
+You don't need to run a sales and marketing team triathlon together.
+Perhaps an evening of dinner and drinks is enough for everyone to get to know each other and begin important conversations that you can then continue the next day, week, and month.

 Other ideas include: